Wind Energy, Wind Turbines, and Wind Power in Australia

 The future of wind power in Australia

-Wind energy is on the rise in Australia.
+Wind energy is on the rise in Australia the the government and private sector push toward reaching Australia's renewable energu target.
 As stated, several dozen wind farm projects with a combined total capacity of 5,500MW are currently in the works.
 In addition, the cost of wind energy is continuing to fall.
 According to the Australia Renewable Energy Agency (ARENA),

 The cost of utility-scale wind energy in Australia is expected to continue falling, with new wind farms expected to deliver electricity at around $50-65/MWh in 2020 and below $50/MWh in 2030.

 The future of wind power in Australia is on the upswing.
 While still lagging behind other major countries (Denmark, for example, gets over 40% of its total electricity from wind energy as compared to Australia's 8%), there are over 90 total projects in the works for the future including the 30 wind farms set to be completed by 2021.
 The Australian Clean Energy Council Project Tracker, as of June 2020, predicts these wind energy projects will bring 11,007 MW of new renewable energy capacity to the country and create 13,567 direct jobs.